artizticamit/food-delivery-responsive/README.md

+# Food Delivery website template
+- This is HTML and CSS template. you can download and use it directly or clone and then use it.
 # About
-This is just frontend website made up of html and css
+- This is a frontend template of a food delivery website.